GMP is all about manufacturing safe, and high product quality.

 8) Protecting our products against contamination, by making cleanliness and hygiene a daily habit.

 10) Conducting planned and periodic audits for compliance and performance [Learn about Orcanos Audit Management System].

-These 10 principles of GMP, provide us with a perfect framework for building and maintaining a GMP lifestyle, and help us evaluate how well we are complying with the standards of good manufacturing practices.
+These 10 principles of GMP, provide us with a framework for building and maintaining a GMP lifestyle and help us evaluate how well we are complying with the standards of good manufacturing practices.

-The heart of GMP is the establishment of well written procedures of each operation.
+The heart of GMP is the establishment of well-written procedures for each operation.
 These written procedures give us the controls necessary to minimize the chance of mix-ups and errors in manufacturing a product.
-When we carefully follow our written procedures, we not only ensure compliance with the GMP regulation, but more importantly, we ensure the consistent quality of our products.
+When we carefully follow our written procedures, we not only ensure compliance with the GMP regulation but more importantly, we ensure the consistent quality of our products.

-Fig 1: Manage your procedures in QPack DMS™
+Fig 1: Manage a CAPA in Orcanos eQMS™

 The seventh GMP principle states that good manufacturing practice requires competent people.
 People who can do the job right, the first time and every time.
 That means it is our personal responsibility to develop, demonstrate and continuously improve our job competence.